osm-search/Nominatim/docs/Import-and-Update.md

 Installing the newest version of Pyosmium
 -----------------------------------------

-It is recommended to install Pyosmium via pip:
+It is recommended to install Pyosmium via pip.
+Run (as the same user who will later run the updates):

     pip install --user osmium